Namco Museum: Namco Museum DS

 This game also allows access to each game's DIP switches, but some arcade-exclusive options are left out such as the "Rack-Test" on Pac-Man.
-It was re-released as part of a "Dual Pack" bundle with the DS version of Pac-Man World 3 in North America on October 30, 2012.
+It was re-released as part of a "Dual Pack" bundle with the Nintendo DS version of Pac-Man World 3 in North America on October 30, 2012.

 Namco Museum Remix

 Namco Museum Remix was released on October 23, 2007 for Wii.
-This compilation both the original arcade versions and "remix" versions of several games":
+This compilation contains both the original arcade versions and "remix" versions of several games:

 When played on multiplayer, the Miis are used.
 Galaga Remix on this compilation is not the same as the Galaga Remix iOS application.

 Namco Museum Virtual Arcade

 This collection was released for the Xbox 360 on November 4, 2008, in North America, May 15, 2009, in Europe, June 3, 2009, in Australia and November 5, 2009, in Japan.
 Namco Museum Virtual Arcade is made up of two sets of games.
 The first is Xbox Live Arcade, which includes nine Xbox Live Arcade games.
 These are identical to the digital Xbox Live Arcade versions but are present on the game-disc.
 These games can be selected from the compilation's menu or, only while the game disc is in the console, accessed directly from the Xbox Live Arcade menu.
 The next set is Museum, which also includes Museum games, although these are the ones accessible directly from the disc.
 However, they do not come with achievements or online play.
 Namco Museum Virtual Arcade is the first Namco Museum game to include Sky Kid Deluxe (1986), while all of the rest were already or previously available on consoles.
 In common with other disc releases that include full Xbox Live Arcade games on-disc (like Xbox Live Arcade Unplugged for example), installation of the game disc to the Xbox 360 HDD is disallowed.